RegisterLog in

 Or copy link

-• WPT Global hosts a $250 GTD Freebuy poker tournament every Thursday.
+• WPT Global & World.codes host a $250 GTD Freebuy poker event every Thursday.

 World.Codes $250 GTD Freebuy at WPT Global this Thursday 19:00 GMT